24. Risk and Model Uncertainty#

 He uses relative entropy to quantify what close means.

-[AHS03] and [BHS09]describe links between entropy and large deviations bounds on test statistics for discriminating between models, in particular, statistics that describe the probability of making an error in applying a likelihood ratio test to decide whether model A or model B generated a data record of length \(T\).
+[Anderson et al., 2003] and [Barillas et al., 2009]describe links between entropy and large deviations bounds on test statistics for discriminating between models, in particular, statistics that describe the probability of making an error in applying a likelihood ratio test to decide whether model A or model B generated a data record of length \(T\).

 For a given sample size, an informative bound on the detection error probability is a function of the entropy parameter \(\eta\) in constraint preferences.
-[AHS03] and [BHS09] use detection error probabilities to calibrate reasonable values of \(\eta\).
+[Anderson et al., 2003] and [Barillas et al., 2009] use detection error probabilities to calibrate reasonable values of \(\eta\).

 For a fixed sample size and a fixed \(\theta\), they would calculate the worst-case \(\hat m_i(\theta)\), an associated entropy \(\eta(\theta)\), and an associated detection error probability.
 In this way they build up a detection error probability as a function of \(\theta\).